AN/APG-85

-The AN/APG-85 is an active electronically scanned array (AESA) radar system designed by Northrop Grumman for the Lockheed Martin F-35 Lightning II.
-The AN/APG-85 is a further development of the AN/APG-81 and is planned to be installed in all three variants of the F-35 aircraft from Lot 17 and onwards, which are planned to enter production in 2025.
+The AN/APG-85 is an active electronically scanned array (AESA) fire-control radar developed by Northrop Grumman for the Lockheed Martin F-35 Lightning II.

+It is a further development of the AN/APG-81 and is intended to equip all three variants of the F-35 as part of the aircraft's Block 4 modernization, beginning with Lot 17 production.
+Northrop Grumman has described it as an advanced multifunction sensor intended to defeat current and projected air and surface threats and to improve the aircraft's battlespace situational awareness.
+Detailed performance specifications have not been disclosed and remain classified.